stevejay/react-roving-tabindex/README.md

 The `direction` property of the `RovingTabIndexProvider` is ignored when row indexes are provided.
 This is because the ArrowUp and ArrowDown keys are always used to move between rows.

 ## Upgrading

+### From version 2 to version 3

+Please see the CHANGELOG.md file for instructions to upgrade from version 2 to version 3.

 ### From version 1 to version 2